nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds a task to a patient at the specified `PATIENT_INDEX`.
 * `DATE TIME` and `INTERVAL TIME_PERIOD` must follow the criteria defined in [Task parameters](#task-parameters).
+* Note that tasks are automatically sorted in chronological order upon being added, i.e if a task on `25-10-22` is added, this task's `TASK_INDEX` would be based on its chronological order in the patients task list.
+E.g the patient already contains tasks on `24-10-22` and `27-10-22`, the new task will be the 2nd task for the patient after the one on `24-10-22`.

 Examples:
 * `list` followed by `add -p 1 d/Administer 3ml of example medicine` adds a task to the 1st patient in the patient list.